eslint/rewrite/packages/migrate-config/README.md

 If you are using a JavaScript configuration file (`.eslintrc.js`, `.eslintrc.cjs`, `.eslintrc.mjs`), this tool currently is only capable of migrating the _evaluated_ configuration.
 That means any logic you may have inside of the file will be lost.
 If your configuration file is mostly static, then you'll get a good result; if your configuration file is more complex (using functions, calculating paths, etc.) then this tool will not provide an equivalent configuration file.

+## Installation

+Prerequisites: Node.js (^20.19.0, ^22.13.0, or >=24) built with SSL support.
+(If you are using an official Node.js distribution, SSL is always built in.)

 ## Usage

 You can run this package on the command line without installing it first by using `npx` or a similar tool: